cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 - current **mode is normal**
 - current buffer is either **empty or contains some existing and unmodified** (saved) file

-This is by design, in order to **not disrupt** from active text editing process or file navigation.
+This is by design, in order to **not disrupt** from active text editing or file navigation process.

 ### 2. Auto-jump on each file save is currently imprecise
 - it may jump to a wrong line if it moved